TykTechnologies/kong-to-tyk-migration/README.md

 4. **Import to Tyk**:
    - Imports each OpenAPI file into Tyk via its Dashboard API.
+   - Skips APIs that match the listen path of an existing API.
    - Validates the API response to ensure successful import.

 ## Error Handling

 - The script exits immediately on errors (`set -euo pipefail`).
 - Missing parameters or invalid API responses trigger clear error messages.
-- If the Tyk API response does not include `"Status": "OK"`, the process halts with an error.
+- If the Tyk API response does not include `"Status": "OK"`, the process logs an error.

 ## Customisation